sass/sass/doc-src/SASS_CHANGELOG.md

 * Emit relative paths when using the `--line-comments` flag of the `sass` executable.

+* Fix some edge cases where redundant selectors were emitted when using `@extend`.

 ## 3.2.6

 * Support for Rubinius 2.0.0.rc1.
 All tests pass in 1.8 mode.
 1.9 mode has some